hoodiehq/hoodie-account-server/how-it-works.md

 ### Tokens

 Tokens are stored for flexible usage in the `tokens` property.
-It's an array of objects, in which all objects have an id, timestamps, expiration date and a name.
+It's an array of objects, in which all objects have an id, timestamp, expiration date and a name.
 More meta properties can be added as needed.

 ```js